 We live in the Age of Society.
-On every side pundits of various political and moral. hues pontificate about the “need” for a society that is “caring”, “compassionate”, “moral”, even “Christian”.
+On every side pundits of various political and moral hues pontificate about the “need” for a society that is “caring”, “compassionate”, “moral”, even “Christian”.
 They proclaim differing degrees of real or assumed fervour that “society” should or ought to do this or that and are quick to denounce as “selfish” those who refuse to go along with their particular panaceas.
-Traditional conservative moralists of the Right, Marxist socialists of the Left (and their “libertarian” allies), liberal welfarists of the Centre, fuelled by their visions of a past or future paradise. or the latest statistics of old people suffering from hypothermia, all join in the chorus of supplication to the god of Society and demand that its. “will” be done.
+Traditional conservative moralists of the Right, Marxist socialists of the Left (and their “libertarian” allies), liberal welfarists of the Centre, fueled by their visions of a past or future paradise or the latest statistics of old people suffering from hypothermia, all join in the chorus of supplication to the god of Society and demand that its “will” be done.

 It may be objected to this line of reasoning that “man” is, after all, a “Social animal”.
 If by this is meant that each individual living in a society has a multiplicity of relations with other individuals that is true.
 But if from this obvious fact the conclusion is drawn that these inter-individual relationships themselves constitute a real body with a life and demands of its own then those who draw it are simply placing themselves on the same level as the animism of primitive savages.
 It is no more than an empty hypostatisation.